A Large-Dimensional Analysis of ESPRIT DoA Estimation: Inconsistency and a Correction via RMT: Inconsistency of ESPRIT for Large Arrays

-\begin{Remark}[Widely versus closely-spaced DoAs] \normalfont Under \Cref{ass:large_array} and in the case of widely-spaced DoAs in \Cref{ass:widely_spaced}, we have, as $N,n,T \to \infty$ at the same pace that $\| \A^\H \A - \I_K \| = O(N^{-1})$, so that the steering matrix $\A$ is (approximately for $N$ large) the same as the signal subspace $\U_K$, and that both $\A^\H \J_1^\H \J_1 \A$ and $\A^\H \J_1^\H \J_2 \A$ are asymptotically diagonal.
+The fundamental distinction between widely-~and closely-spaced DoAs can be further understood from the structure of the array response.
+Under \Cref{ass:large_array} and in the case of widely-spaced DoAs in \Cref{ass:widely_spaced}, we have, as $N,n,T \to \infty$ at the same pace that $\| \A^\H \A - \I_K \| = O(N^{-1})$, so that the steering matrix $\A$ is (approximately for $N$ large) the same as the signal subspace $\U_K$, and that both $\A^\H \J_1^\H \J_1 \A$ and $\A^\H \J_1^\H \J_2 \A$ are asymptotically diagonal.
 On the contrary, in the case of closely-spaced DoAs in \Cref{ass:closely_spaced}, $\A^\H \A$ is no longer asymptotically identity, and $\A^\H \J_1^\H \J_1 \A$ and $\A^\H \J_1^\H \J_2 \A$ are no longer asymptotically diagonal.
-See \Cref{lem:AJJA} in \Cref{sec:techLemmas} of the appendix for a detailed characterization of these quantities. \end{Remark}
+See \Cref{lem:AJJA} in \Cref{sec:techLemmas} of the appendix for a detailed characterization of these quantities.